jdsada30/MovieRecommender/README.md

 A movie recommendation system implementation which uses simple kNN-collaborative filtering.
 ## kNN Algorithm and Implementation
 K-Nearest Neighbors algorithm is used for clustering data into similar groups/clusters.
 (Neighbors) This implementation of kNN uses a similarity score which rates how similar two users are to each other based on the movies they have both rated.
-It uses simple euclidean distance to calculate the similarity score.
+It uses simple Euclidean distance to calculate the similarity score.
 (This calculation could be  improved by implementing Pearson correlation coefficient or cosine similarity instead.)
 Given a new user, the algorithm will calculate the similarity score between it and all of the other users.
 It will then find the K most similar users and based on the movies that these K-users have rated, it will predict how the new user would rate movies that it has not yet seen/rated.
 More info on kNN: https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm
 ### Classes